Looking for a cheerful and bright Christmas color palette? Get inspired by my red, green, pink, yellow and blue colors for Christmas.

 Nowadays I don’t have to travel quite so far to pick up our new yearly wooden German Christmas ornament.
 Every December the kids and I just hop onto the CTA Blue Line and take a few stops to the Christkindl Market in Daley Plaza.
 Not quite Germany with the skyscrapers but still pretty festive – you should check it out.

 German wooden Christmas ornaments inspired October’s color palette with these Astrobrights Papers colors, from left to right below:

-See my past color palettes to help inspire your own:
+More color palettes to inspire your own

 - October: Heirloom Pumpkins at Magnolia Silos in Waco, TX

 - July: Miniature golf balls